khiner/gatech-classes/spring-2024/CS-6491/Notes.md

     - want: one pixel on screen space
     - square pixel in screen space maps to a quadrilateral in texture space.
     - pixel footprint: turn the quadrilateral projection into an elipse, calculate a differential step length d, and choose texture size based on d

+## Wed Apr 3

+volume data: values given at each 3d cell, "sampled" 3d data typical grid sizes: 512x512, 128x128

+Volume data sources:
+- Medical CT scan - permiability to x rays
+- MRI - measure amount of hydrogen in tissue
+- Fluid simulation - pressure, vorticity, speed
+- Engineering simulation - temp, stress, strain
+- Smoke, clouds

+Volume rendering
+- isosurface extraction (e.g. marching cubes)
+- direct volume rendering (ray tracing)

+Direct volume rendering
+1) classify each voxel (gives reflectance, opacity (\alpha, prob. light will hit a particle inside))
+2) calculate shading (normals + reflectance -> radiance r)
+3) render the voxels

+voxel composition equation

+final color = $\alpha_1 r_1 + (1-\alpha_1)[\alpha_2 r_2 + (1-\alpha_2)[\alpha_3 r_3 + (1-\alpha_3)\cdots]]$

+classification: voxel scalar value -> opacity, reflectance

+surface normals are determined from gradient values
+- gradient is perp. to iso-contours
+- $G$ = gradient, $N = -G/\|G\|$
+- use finite differences to estimate gradients
+- $G = \partial v/dx, \partial v/dy$

+Edge Collapse
+- repeat until N vertices remain
+- select edge with lowest cost (priority queue)
+- collapse edge
+- pick new vertex position
+ce new vertex?
+- midpoint of edge
+- one of the o.g. verts
+- place causing the least surface movement

+removes: 1 vert, 2 tris, 3 edges

+cost of edge collapse: dist. to plances of nearby tri's

+signed distance to line
+- f(x,y) = ax + by + c = 0

+sq. dist to line
+- g(x,y) = (ax + by + c)^2 = 0

+g+H

+line l = ax + by + c = L^TX

+(L^TX)^2 = (ax + by + c)^2

+Plane P = [a b c d], x = [x y z 1]

+signed function f(x) = ax + by + cz + d = P^TX

+squared dist: g(x) = (P^TX)^2 = X^T(PP^T)x (4x4 matrix, K_P = PP^T is symmetric, distance sq. to _any_ number of planes)

+error: g(x) = \sum_{i=1}^n{X^T K_P_i X} = X^T (\sum K_p_i) X (\sum K_p_i \trangleeq M is 4x4 matrix)

+g(x) = X^TMX

+minimize x for given M: g(x) = 1/2 X^TAX + X^T + c, (A is 3x3 mat., x^T is a 3-vector, c is scalar)

+\Delta g = Ax - b = 0 -> X = A^{-1}b

+## Wed Apr 10

+Voronoi diagrams

+given: set of points (sites) p1,p2,...pn in the plane
+create: partition of the plane into regions by assigning each point to its nearest site

+Fast approximation: rasterize cones

+even point placement in 2d: repeat
+1) place points at random in plane
+2) calc Voronoi regions (using cones & gpu)
+3) find centroids of regions
+4) move each point to its region's centroid

+calculate Voronoi diagrams exactly: several methods, fastes iones are O(nlogn)

+Fortune's Alg:
+- sweep a horizontal line from top to bottom
+- maingain 1d slice thru 2d surface

+## Fri Apr 12

+Delauney triangularion

+Straight line dual of the Voronoi Diagram

+Connect the _adjacent_ sites from Voronoi diagram

+Delauney property: Circumcircles of triangle vertices contain no other sites
+- Can use this prop. to calculate triangles via edge-flips
+    - When a side is found inside a circumcircle of a triangle, flip the edge shared with an adjascent triangle
+    - After flippin middle edge, neighter triangle will have points in the other's circumcircle
+    - Triangles will be less skinny (closer to equilateral)

+Calc Delauney triangularion by adding one point at a time
+1) enclose points in 2 triangles
+2) add one point to triangulation
+    - find which triangle contains the point
+    - place inside triangle, make 3 new triangles (throw "parent" out)
+    - see if nearby edges need to be flipped

+Repeaat (2) until all points added

+DT has nice property:
+- has the largest minimum angle of all possible triangulations of the sides

+DT uses:
+- finite element analysis
+- terrain visualization
+- graph algorithms

+More useful with _constraint edges_: Constrained DT (CDT)
+- Given: Set of sites p1, p2, ..., pn, and adges e1, e2, ..., em
+- Make: Triangulation of sites that includes all constraint edges + maintains Delaunay property when possible.

+Algo:
+1) calc.
+DT w/ no constraints
+2) repeatedly add constraint edges
+    - delete triangles on the edge's path
+    - insert constraint edge
+    - re-triangulate the two resulting holes